carnarez/polars-unpack/README.md

 > python unpack.py samples/complex.schema samples/complex.ndjson
 ```

-Note that a call of the same script _without_ providing a schema returns a
+Note that a call to the same script _without_ providing a schema returns a
 representation of the latter as _inferred_ by `Polars` (works as an example of the
 syntax used to describe things in plain text):